Adam Vella

 Adam Joseph Vella (born 12 June 1971) is the National Shotgun Coach of the Australian Team.
-A former Australian olympic clay target shooting champion.
+He is a former Australian olympic clay target shooting champion.
 Vella was born in Melbourne and is a Commonwealth Games four times gold medalist and an Olympic bronze medalist.

 Adam Vella is the only shooter who has ever ranked #1 in the World at the same time in Trap and Double Trap.

 Despite being the No 1 ranked shooter in the world in 2007, Adam missed on the selection to the 2008 Olympics.
 His international performances were not taken into consideration as per the AISL Olympic selection criteria and the position was won by Craig Henwood after beating Adam by 1 target.